 Investors that are tax resident in the Netherlands are subject to Dutch corporate income tax for their pro rata share in the Fund's income and capital gains, unless the Investors qualify as tax exempt for Dutch corporate income tax purposes.
 An investment in the Fund is not a qualifying investment for an Exempt Investment Institution (vrijgestelde beleggingsinstelling 'VBI').
 Therefore, a VBI cannot be an Investor in the Fund.
+It has been proposed that as from 1 January 2025 an investment in the Fund is (also) not a qualifying investment for a Fiscal Investment Institution (fiscale beleggingsinstelling 'FBI').

-Dutch corporate income tax is levied on the net rental income (rental income after deductible exploitation costs, interest and depreciation) and capital gains which are attributable to the Investor pro rata to its interest in the Fund.
+Dutch corporate income tax is levied on the net rental income (rental income after deductible costs) and capital gains which are attributable to the Investor pro rata to its interest in the Fund.

-The standard Dutch corporate income tax rate is 25% on income from $\leqslant$ 395,000 (2022).
-A step up rate of 15% applies on income until $\leqslant$ 395,000 (2022).
+The standard Dutch corporate income tax rate is 25.8% on income from € 200,000 (2024).
+A step up rate of 19% applies on income until € 200,000 (2024).
 For investors qualifying as a Fiscal Investment Institution or FBI (fiscale beleggingsinstelling) the corporate income tax rate is 0%.
+However, as mentioned above it has been proposed that as from 1 January 2025 an investment in the Fund is no longer a qualifying investment for an FBI.

-No specific agreements on the depreciation of property to be taken into account by Investors have been made with the Dutch Tax Authorities.
+No specific agreement on the tax depreciation of assets held by the Fund has been made with the Dutch Tax Authorities.
 Under Dutch tax law depreciation cannot take place if the tax book value of the property is equal to or lower than the WOZ (Valuation of Immovable Property Act) value (subject to certain adjustments).